fdddf/VIMVideoPlayer/README.md

 ![img](https://raw.githubusercontent.com/fdddf/VIMVideoPlayer/master/screenshot.png)

 ## Changes
-Add playback controls on the player view;
+1. Add playback controls on the player view;
-Add Swipe gesture to up or down volume and move backward or forward.
+2. Add Swipe gesture to up or down volume and move backward or forward.
-Auto dimiss control bar view with animation.
+3. Auto dimiss control bar view with animation.
-Remove duplicated delegates in player view;
+4. Remove duplicated delegates in player view;

+## What's the example project include
+1. Shows a video player using with table view
+2. Fullscreen control

 ## Usage